luke185/CP3407_MyClean/user_stories/Address_Collection_and_Location_Filtering.md

 # Address Collection and Location Filtering

 ## Description
 >   V1: Week / Chapter 1
-- As a client I want to be able to make bookings with cleaners in the appropriate geographical area, and provide them my address details so they can attend my property.
+- As a client I want to be able to make bookings with cleaners in the appropriate geographical area and provide them my address details so they can attend my property.

 ## Priority:
 >   V1: Week / Chapter 1

 - 10

 ## Estimation: